 Dr. Keller’s research expertise focuses on environmental toxicology in marine and estuarine habitats with an emphasis on protected species.
 She has expertise in contaminant concentrations, potential adverse health effects of contaminants, and conservation biology, particularly related to sea turtles.
-Her present research goal is to expand the current knowledge of contaminant concentrations in sea turtles and other marine/estuarine species, especially contaminants of emerging concern, such as brominated flame retardants and perfluorinated compounds.
+Her present research goal is to expand the current knowledge of contaminant concentrations and effects in sea turtles and other marine/estuarine species, especially contaminants of emerging concern, such as brominated flame retardants and perfluorinated compounds.

 Chemical Sciences Division